 The house is all-electric with a 9.6kW solar system and 9kw LGchem battery system, making it energy positive for all but the coldest months.
 Heating is via solar heat pump hydronic heating in the insulated slab.
 The insulation and design means no heating is needed upstairs.
 Hot water comes from an efficient heat-pump to minimise energy use.
 Ceiling fans cool the living areas and bedrooms and large doors and windows give good cross-ventilation to purge hot air.

 Recycling was a key part of our plan – as well as the deck and pergola, the outside features recycled bricks, and the inside timber stairs and balustrade made from remachined blackbutt roofing joists with gum veins and nail holes.
 Even the chook shed is built from repurposed old decking boards.
-The garden is still a work in progress – but will eventually feature a water-efficient native front garden and a productive backyard (watered from the 4000L rainwater tank, which is also plumbed to the laundry and toilets).
+The garden is settling in, featuring a water-efficient native front garden and a productive backyard (watered from the 4,000L rainwater tank, which is also plumbed to the laundry and toilets).